schultzl/blockchain-developer-bootcamp-final-project/README.md

 ## blockchain-developer-bootcamp-final-project:
 # Musical instruments rental

-While many people have a dusty guitar, saxophone, or other instruments lying around in their homes, others would like to rent this very same instruments for a while - maybe to refresh their skills, to get a simple idea if they like the instrument at all... or simply as a different way to use their time for a while.
+While many people have a dusty guitar, saxophone, or other instruments lying around in their homes, others would like to rent these very same instruments for a while - maybe to refresh their skills, to get a simple idea if they like the instrument at all... or simply as a different way to use their time for a while.
 The musical instruments rental service is ideal for that. ;-)

 ### First draft of the worfflow: